Rikj000/Laravel-Flagsmith/README.md

 ### User

-It's advised to add the trait `Clearlyip\LaravelFlagsmith\Concerns\HasFeatures` to your user model.
+It's advised to add the trait `Rikj000\LaravelFlagsmith\Concerns\HasFeatures` to your user model.
 This will give you the ability to access features directly from your user object.

 During inital login user features are synced through a queue which keeps them as up to date as possible